google/autofdo/README.md

 line flags.
 However, the outputs are incompatible.
 You cannot use the profile generated for GCC in LLVM and vice-versa.

-#Prerequisites to Build:
+# Prerequisites to Build:
 Install dependencies:
 ```
 sudo apt-get -y install autoconf automake git libelf-dev libssl-dev pkg-config
 ```

-# Compile
+# Clone & Compile
 Clone the repository using the following command:
 ```
 git clone --recursive https://github.com/google/autofdo.git